Life Insurance Scams

 Read the Fine Print

-Before signing with an insurer, read over all documentation carefully and identify any terms that might cause problems in the future.
-Ensure your policy documents detail the coverage you're getting for the premiums you're paying.
+Before signing with an insurer, read over all documentation carefully and identify any terms that might cause problems later.
+Make sure your policy documents detail the coverage you're getting for the premiums you're paying.

 8. 8